ebraun68/asymtree/README.md

 It is straightforard to run; simply invoke the program as follows:

-./perfect_sites.pl <infile> <outfile>
+./perfect_sites.pl infile outfile

+NOTE: outfile is simply a prefix.
+The program actually generates two nexus files (see below)

-The output is two nexus files, one for all perfect sites (<outfile>.all.nex) and a second nexus file (<outfile>.tv.nex) with purines and pyrimidines coded as 0 and 1, respectively.
+The output is two nexus files, one for all perfect sites (outfile.all.nex) and a second nexus file (outfile.tv.nex) with purines and pyrimidines coded as 0 and 1, respectively.
 The binary coding will render some sites uninformative; this can be addressed by opening the .tv.nex file in PAUP*, excluding uninformative sites, and exporting a new file.